-Junkies are aware that MEZCO's ONE:12 COLLECTIVE is the hottest thing in high end action figures right now.
+Junkies are aware that MEZCO's ONE:12 COLLECTIVE is the hottest thing in high-end action figures right now.
 Social media groups & communities are popping up dedicated to the still relatively new action figure line that has Junkies raving.
 MEZCO's star is the center of the action figure world with their ONE:12 COLLECTIVE being a hit with collectors of every income level.
 While some Junkies are settling for one for their collections, others are picking up every last ONE:12 that Mez and his Co. can produce.
-The fast devotion and consistent positive feedback has filled a hole where their was clearly a market.
+The fast devotion and consistent positive feedback have filled a hole where there was clearly a market.

 AFJ/MIDTOWN: First off, thank you for taking the time out of your busy schedule Mez, myself and the Junkies really appreciate it.

 MEZ: My pleasure.

 AFJ/MIDTOWN: Before we dive into the ONE:12 COLLECTIVE which is the focus of this piece, tell us the origin story of MEZCO.

 MEZ: Since I was a kid I always wanted to make toys.
 About 20 years ago I decided to see if I could see that through.
 MEZCO originally started as the parent company of a joint venture called Aztech Toyz.
 Aztech had released the first series of Silent Screamers line and then the venture was disbanded.
 I moved ahead with Mezco and fast forward almost 2 decades here we are.

 AFJ/MIDTOWN: The introduction of the ONE:12 COLLECTIVE line has quickly become a white-hot popular line among Junkies.
 How did the line actually come to fruition?